 The following morning we drove to Poas Volcano, but the visibility in the park was next to zero and most trails including the crater lookout were closed.
 We drove back to San Jose, dropped the girls off at the airport and headed to Alajuela.

-We walked the trails in the Dwarf Cloud forest hoping to spot the Poas squirrel, endemic to the area, but in the end only found a few Variegated squirrels, a Yellow-thied finch, a Large-footed finch and a Euphonia.
+We walked the trails in the Dwarf Cloud forest hoping to spot the Poas squirrel, endemic to the area and one of the rarest Costa Rica animals.
+But in the end only found a few Variegated squirrels, a Yellow-thied finch, a Large-footed finch and a Euphonia.

 READ MORE: 25 Landmarks in Costa Rica to Add to Your Bucket List